AKhshAT10/AI-Learning-Assistant-/README.md

-🤖 AI Learning Assistant
+# 🤖 AI Learning Assistant

-An AI-powered learning assistant built using the Gemini API to help users study smarter and more efficiently.
+An **AI-powered learning assistant** built using the **Gemini API** to help users study smarter and more efficiently.
 The platform allows users to upload documents, generate flashcards, take quizzes, and manage their learning securely through authentication.

-This project focuses on improving active recall, revision efficiency, and personalized learning using modern AI capabilities.

-🚀 Features
-📄 Document Upload

-Upload study materials such as notes, PDFs, or text-based documents

-AI processes the content to extract key concepts

-Enables downstream features like flashcards and quizzes

-🧠 AI-Powered Flashcards

-Automatically generates flashcards from uploaded documents

-Focuses on important definitions, concepts, and facts

-Helps with spaced repetition and quick revision

-📝 Smart Quizzes

-AI-generated quizzes based on document content

-Mix of conceptual and factual questions

-Designed to reinforce understanding and test retention

-🔐 Authentication & User Accounts

-Secure user authentication

-Each user has isolated documents and learning data

-Ensures privacy and personalized learning experience

-🛠️ Tech Stack

-Frontend: Modern JavaScript framework (UI focused on usability and clarity)

-Backend: Node.js-based server

-AI Engine: Google Gemini API for content understanding and generation

-Authentication: Secure auth system with protected routes

-Database: Used to store users, documents, flashcards, and quiz data

-🎯 Use Cases

-Students preparing for exams

-Self-learners studying from PDFs or notes

-Quick revision before tests using flashcards

-Active recall practice using AI-generated quizzes

-🔒 Security & Privacy

-User data is accessible only after authentication

-Uploaded documents are private to the user

-Sensitive configuration handled via environment variables
+This project focuses on improving **active recall**, **revision efficiency**, and **personalized learning** using modern AI capabilities.

+---

+## 🚀 Features

+### 📄 Document Upload

+* Upload study materials such as notes, PDFs, or text-based documents
+* AI processes the content to extract key concepts
+* Enables downstream features like flashcards and quizzes

+### 🧠 AI-Powered Flashcards

+* Automatically generates flashcards from uploaded documents
+* Focuses on important definitions, concepts, and facts
+* Helps with spaced repetition and quick revision

+### 📝 Smart Quizzes

+* AI-generated quizzes based on document content
+* Mix of conceptual and factual questions
+* Designed to reinforce understanding and test retention

+### 🔐 Authentication & User Accounts

+* Secure user authentication
+* Each user has isolated documents and learning data
+* Ensures privacy and personalized learning experience

+---

+## 🛠️ Tech Stack

+* **Frontend:** Modern JavaScript framework (UI focused on usability and clarity)
+* **Backend:** Node.js-based server
+* **AI Engine:** Google **Gemini API** for content understanding and generation
+* **Authentication:** Secure auth system with protected routes
+* **Database:** Used to store users, documents, flashcards, and quiz data

+---

+## 🎯 Use Cases

+* Students preparing for exams
+* Self-learners studying from PDFs or notes
+* Quick revision before tests using flashcards
+* Active recall practice using AI-generated quizzes

+---

+## 🔒 Security & Privacy

+* User data is accessible only after authentication
+* Uploaded documents are private to the user
+* Sensitive configuration handled via environment variables

+---

+## 📌 Project Status

+This project is under active development and serves as a practical application of **AI-assisted learning** using large language models.

+---

+**Built with the goal of making studying more intelligent, personalized, and efficient.**

 📌 Project Status